nickjj/runninginproduction.com/_posts/interviews/2019-11-22-5-postwoman-is-a-free-fast-and-beautiful-alternative-to-postman.md

 {% image interviews/5/postwoman-netlify-firebase.jpg %}

 For hosting we use Netlify but we also use Firebase too.
-We have to swap between them at least once a year for maintenance. <<TODO: why do you need to swap these services exactly?>>.
+We have to swap between them at least once a year due to limitations on their free tier.

 [Let's Encrypt](https://letsencrypt.org/) provides our SSL certificates.
 All connections are served over HTTPS and HTTP requests are automatically